JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2023.md

 `com.jetbrains.gateway.ssh.HighLevelHostAccessor.isPathPresentOnRemote(String, FileSystemItem)` method parameter type changed from `String` to `com.jetbrains.gateway.ssh.deploy.RemotePath`
 : Using strings instead of paths breaks a lot of things when doing cross-platform development, and is generally not a good idea.
 Use `com.jetbrains.gateway.ssh.HighLevelHostAccessor.makeRemotePath` to prepare a path to pass into any of the methods requiring it.

+### PHP Plugin 2023.1

+`com.jetbrains.php.config.library.PhpIncludePathManager.getRoots()` method removed
+: this class no more handles all paths configured in non-runtime `com.jetbrains.php.config.library.PhpLibraryRootProvider`.
+Paths configured in Include Path Settings are available with `com.jetbrains.php.config.library.PhpIncludePathManager#getIncludePaths()`.
+All additional paths to use as roots for resolving are available via `com.jetbrains.php.config.library.PhpIncludePathManager#getAllIncludedRoots()`.